Female book lovers, teachers and librarians: get the best literary book character costumes for women here for Halloween, Book Week, and beyond.

 However, if you want a more feminine Harry Potter hero, Hermione is your gal.

-This classic costume from the novel/movie Breakfast at Tiffany’s would work best at an adult-themed and/ or fancy event.
+This classic fancy dress from the novel/movie Breakfast at Tiffany’s would work best to dress up as a glamorous icon at an all-adult and/ or black tie event.

 Little Red Riding Hood

-This classic would work well around younger children who will easily recognize it.
+This classic Little Red Riding Hood Costume would work well around younger children who will easily recognize it.

-While Madeline is a children’s literary character, I truly believe this outfit is identifiable (and cute!) enough to be worn in any Halloween context.
+While Madeline is a children’s storybook character, I truly believe this outfit is identifiable (and cute!) enough to be worn in any Halloween context.

 As a long-time Mary Poppins lover, I think every woman should dress as her for Halloween at least once.
 She’s so magical!